Aakrut/ArticleAppWithFirebase/README.md

 ### 1) RealTime FirebaseDatabase
 ### 2) RealTime FirestoreDatabase

-## for profile picture upload we will use Firebase storage
+## for profile picture upload I Will use Firebase storage

 ## I Will use Firestore for my Database